BME-MIT-IET/csv-szindikatus-iet-2020/README.md

 CSV2RDF
 =======
 > This project was updated by team **csv-szindikatus** for the Integration and Verification Techniques course at the Budapest University of Technology and Economics.
 The documentation is available inside the **doc** folder in **hungarian** language.
+See IET-HF.md for a quick overview.

 CSV2RDF is a simple tool for **generating RDF** output **from CSV/TSV** files.<br>